-With Lightning Lab XX Demo Day right around the corner, (pitches start tomorrow at 4pm to be exact) we spoke with four of the nine female led teams to get an insider perspective on the 4-month mentorship-driven business acceleration programme.
+With Lightning Lab XX Demo Day right around the corner, we spoke with four of the nine female founders to get an insider perspective on the 4-month mentorship-driven business acceleration programme.
 Little Yellow Bird, Patternsnap, Music Ecademy and Sipreme shared their big wins, fast fails, most inspiring moments and touched on what’s next for their ventures post Demo Day.

 Little Yellow Bird is a company that supplies businesses with more than just a uniform.
 LYB produces high quality workwear, through a completely transparent and ethical supply chain.
 They have a wide range of workwear from custom tailored business shirts to t-shirts, hoodies and aprons.
 This provides companies with an opportunity to turn their uniforms into marketing.